UtilityHotbar/oldbook-css/README.md

 ![Demo image](https://github.com/UtilityHotbar/oldbook-css/blob/main/demo.png)

 ## Installation
-1. Download the file.
+1. Download `oldbook.css`.
 Add it to the folder containing your project.
 2. Add the following line to your `index.html`: `<link rel="stylesheet" type="text/css" href="oldbook.css">`
 3. If you want to add drop caps, add the `has-dropcap` class to your element.
 4. Done.